Skip to content

 The examples on this page are verified end to end against a running Syntra ODBC server.
 If they do not run on your machine, confirm the prerequisites below before debugging your own code.

-• The Syntra ODBC installer adds a driver named Syntra ODBC - QuickBooks ODBC to your system’s ODBC Data Source Administrator.
-You can confirm it is present by running pyodbc.drivers() in a Python REPL.
+• The installer adds a driver named Syntra ODBC - QuickBooks ODBC to the system’s ODBC Data Source Administrator.
+Confirm it is registered by running pyodbc.drivers() in a REPL and looking for that entry.

 Terminal window